 TEXAS POLICE CHIEFS ASSOCIATION FOUNDATION PURPOSE OF ORGANIZATION

-The Texas Police Chiefs Association Foundation provides funds to individuals through the Officer Death Benefit Program.
-If a Texas law enforcement officer is killed in the line of duty the Foundation, as soon as possible, delivers a check to the surviving spouse, children or parents, which ever is applicable.
+The Texas Police Chiefs Association Foundation is a 501(c)(3) non-profit.
+It provides funds to families of Texas law enforcement officers who have died in the line of duty through the Officer Death Benefit Program.
+If an officer dies in the line of duty, the Foundation, as soon as possible, delivers a check to the surviving spouse, children or parents, which ever is applicable.

 No application process is used, only the notification to the Foundation of a qualifying death and the appropriate person to whom the check is made out to.
 The law enforcement officer does not have to have been a member of any specific law enforcement agency nor does the officer have to have been a member of any law enforcement association.
 The purpose of the donation is to provide immediate funds to a family in time of crisis.